qwerty-arun/Lets_learn/README.md

 - Jargon of Pointers: `int *b`, 1) `b` points to an int , 2) `b` is an int pointer, 3) `b` contains address of an int, 4) Value at address contained in `b` is an int.
 -  Simple programs, type conversions etc.
 -  `Shift+PrtSrc` takes a screenshot in linux.
+-  To hide the path, username on linux terminal, we need to add `export PS1="\W \$` to the bashrc file.
 # 30/9/24
 ### OnShape
 - Stop Sign Design: Using Draft option of the extrude feature.
 Its kind of like tapers.